Volunteer Income Tax Assistance (VITA)

 The service is provided on a first-come, first served basis and your returns are prepared while you wait.
 We can prepare and electronically file both your federal and Illinois state returns.

-Of Interest for the 2016 Federal Tax Return
+Of Interest for the 2019 Federal Tax Return:

-- The IRS can’t issue refunds before February 15 for tax returns with claims for the Earned Income Tax Credit (EITC) and the Additional Child Tax Credit (ACTC).
+The IRS estimates that the earliest refunds for tax returns with claims for the Earned Income Tax Credit (EITC) and the Additional Child Tax Credit (ACTC) will be mid-February if direct deposit is selected.
 This applies to the ENTIRE REFUND and not just the credit amounts.
 All social security numbers used to claim the EITC must be issued on or before the due date of the return (including extensions).
 You may not later claim the credit on a late original return or an amended return (an identity theft feature).

 - Provisions of the Affordable Care Act (ACA).